Confidentiality & Medical Records

 To comply with the new regulations governing data protection, we have reviewed our processes for sharing and protecting the security of your personal and healthcare information.
 Please read our Privacy Statement and Data Sharing Information Leaflet.

 Please click here to read our privacy notice.
+Please click here to read our additional privacy notice during the COVID-19 pandemic.

 Data Sharing Information Leaflet